MockbaTheBorg/RunCPM/readme.md

 ## STM32 Limitations

-The STM32 has not been yet migrated to SdFat 2.x, it might not be functional until updated/tedted.<br>
+The STM32 builds but is not tested yet.
+Your mileage may vary.<br>

 ## Dedications